velodrome-finance/automation/README.md

 ## Testing

-Tests are executed using hardhat, with `yarn test`.
+Tests are executed using Hardhat, with `yarn test`.

 ## Licensing